CELL BUILDER REBUILD

 Repeat weekly — prep for next batch

 Distribute mature cells from current batch into mating nucs.
 Then immediately repeat the full setup cycle: wild cell inspection on all frames, reconfigure upper box, insert new graft frame to polish, prep entrances, fill feeder.
-This weekly rhythm is what allows the cell builder to run continuously all season — Research operations using this method runs 2-3 cell builders simultaneously producing 100-150 cells per week.
+This weekly rhythm is what allows the cell builder to run continuously all season — Paul Kelly's operation runs 2-3 cell builders simultaneously producing 100-150 cells per week.

 DayTaskCritical Notes

-Thursday Cell builder prep — wild cell check on every frame, configure stack, insert graft frame to polish, manage entrances, fill feeder Two-person wild cell inspection on every single frame.
+Monday Cell builder prep — wild cell check, reconfigure boxes, insert graft frame to polish, manage entrances, fill feeder Two-person wild cell inspection on every single frame.
 Non-negotiable.
-Cloake Board in closed position.

-Sunday Pull slide — move Cloake Board slide to halfway open position Two days after graft.
-Do not open the upper box.
+Thursday Pull slide — move Cloake board slide to halfway open position Do not open the upper box.
 Slide only.

 Before You Start — Checklist